SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/User/isAdministrator.md

 ---
-title: Bool isAdministrator()
+title: crmscript_ref_User_isAdministrator
-path: /EJScript/Classes/User/Member functions/Bool isAdministrator()
+description: User.isAdministrator()
-intellisense: 1
+intellisense: User.isAdministrator
-classref: 1
 keywords: isAdministrator()
+so.topic: reference
 ---

 Returns true if the user is an administrator, false if not.